MiHarsh/webevaluator/README.md

 * Domain wise classification of URLs
 * HTTP and HTTPS URLs

-The above-classified list of URLs are been passed to other agents for further processing.
+The above-classified list of URLs have been passed to other agents for further processing.
-The URLs found are been saved in a file on disk storage for a temporary basis and its content would be passed to other agents.
+The URLs found are saved in a file on disk storage for a temporary basis and its content would be passed to other agents.

 #### SSL certificate compliance